Rethinking Predictive Modeling for LLM Routing: When Simple kNN Beats Complex Learned Routers: Background and Related Works

 \section{Background and Related Works}

 As the ecosystem of large language models (LLMs) becomes increasingly diverse, optimizing the trade-off between performance and computational cost has become a central research challenge.
-To this end, three primary strategies have emerged: ensemble methods, cascading approaches, and routing systems.
+To address this challenge, three primary strategies have emerged: ensemble methods, cascading approaches, and routing systems.

 \textbf{Ensemble methods} improve robustness and answer quality by aggregating outputs from multiple LLMs.
 Prior works such as LLM-Blender \cite{jiang2023llm}, Blending \cite{lu2024blending}, and Fusion \cite{wang2023fusing} demonstrate that ensembling can yield strong performance across a range of tasks.
-However, this comes at a significant cost—ensemble methods require simultaneous inference from multiple models, leading to increased latency and computational overhead.
+However, this approach comes at a significant cost—ensemble methods require simultaneous inference from multiple models, leading to increased latency and computational overhead that scales linearly with the number of models.

 \textbf{Cascading approaches} aim to reduce these costs by invoking models in a sequence of increasing capability and expense.
-Systems like FrugalGPT \cite{chen2023frugalgpt}, AutoMix \cite{aggarwal2024automix}, and Two-tier Selection \cite{ramirez2024optimising} start with smaller models and escalate only when necessary.
-While this sequential design can lower the average cost, it still incurs multiple model calls for harder queries and often relies on auxiliary quality estimation mechanisms, which can introduce latency and complexity.
+Systems like FrugalGPT \cite{chen2023frugalgpt}, AutoMix \cite{aggarwal2024automix}, and Two-tier Selection \cite{ramirez2024optimising} start with smaller, faster models and escalate to more capable ones only when necessary.
+While this sequential design can lower the average cost compared to always using the most expensive model, it still incurs multiple model calls for challenging queries and often relies on auxiliary quality estimation mechanisms, which can introduce additional latency and system complexity.

-\textbf{Routing systems} offer a more direct and efficient alternative by selecting a single LLM to handle each query.
-These systems eliminate the need for multiple model calls, minimizing both cost and latency.
+\textbf{Routing systems} offer the most direct and efficient alternative by selecting a single LLM to handle each query.
+These systems eliminate the need for multiple model calls, minimizing both cost and latency while maintaining the flexibility to choose the most appropriate model for each input.
 Most routing approaches rely on performance prediction to guide model selection.
 Some methods predict evaluation scores or reward values for each model given an input \cite{shnitzer2023large, hari2023tryage, vsakota2024fly}, while others take a comparative approach by estimating win rates or preference relationships between model pairs \cite{ding2024hybrid,ong2024routellm}.
 More recently, MetaLLM \cite{nguyen2024metallm} and LLMBandit \cite{li2025llm} frame the problem as a contextual bandit, learning routing policies that balance exploration and exploitation for model selection.